HWellness/Hive-Wellness-Portal/docs/GOOGLE_WORKSPACE_SETUP.md

 ## Required Environment Variables

-Add these environment variables to your Replit secrets or `.env` file:
+Add these environment variables to your `.env` file or secrets management system:

 ```bash
 # Google Workspace Configuration